osioalberto/PowerEnJoy/ITPD/2 Strategy.md

 * The single components that go under integration testing must have been developed at least for the 90% of the functionalities they have to provide, and the developed part must be fully unit tested (a coverage of 95% is required)

+* Drivers and stubs as of chapter 5.1 of this document have been fully developed

 * Integration testing can start only when the estimated percentage of completion of every component with respect to its functionalities is:
     * 50% for _User Application_ and _Employee Application_